 Lauren joined ARU as a full-time lecturer from clinical practice as an operating department practitioner (ODP).
-She is teaching on all aspects of our ODP degree course, including surgery, anaesthetics, recovery and anatomy and physiology.
+Up until 2021, she was teaching on all aspects of our ODP degree course, including surgery, anaesthetics, recovery and anatomy and physiology.
 Lauren also teaches medical ethics and law on several different courses and is vice-chair of the school research ethics panel.
 Lauren has recently commenced in post as the interim Director of Academic Quality for the Faculty.

 Lauren is registered with the Health and Care Professions Council.
 Clinically, she has experience in theatres as an anaesthetic practitioner including elective and emergency surgery, difficult airways, regional anaesthesia, paediatrics and obstetrics.
 She has also practised as a scrub practitioner, with particular focus on genitourinary surgical procedures, and has experience in the recovery area of theatres.

 During clinical practice Lauren used a holistic approach to look after the patients in her care, ensuring attention is paid to every aspect of their wellbeing, and she feels it is important to instil this attitude in the students.

 Before becoming an ODP, Lauren gained a Bachelor of Science in Molecular Medicine and a Masters of Philosophy in Immunology, which both allowed her to gain extensive experience in cellular biochemistry, anatomy and physiology, the human body in health and disease and analytical and research skills.
 Lauren was able to use this background to lecture in the more scientific aspects of the degree course, taking an active role in the delivery of Anatomy and Physiology and Pharmacology across both year groups, while her clinical experience allowed her to teach on surgical and anaesthetic aspects of the course.